It’s official: Stacey Abrams accepts defeat in the Georgia race for governor. But also, it’s official: it isn’t fair.

 I really have to hand it to Sherrod.
 Here’s the gymnastics representation of the perfection of his statements’ idiocy:

-The Democratic Party, ironically, has a real problem with…democracy.
+Some within the Democratic Party, ironically, have a problem with…democracy.

 They don’t seem to want the will of voters; they just want the will of Democrats.
 Generally, they appear to want legislation from the bench, and “election” by any means possible.